 Michael is a PhD Student interested in large mammal conservation and quantitative approaches to studying trophic interactions.
 His research focuses on the iconic wolf-elk-aspen ecosystem of Yellowstone National Park, where he is disentangling top-down and bottom-up forces that drive population dynamics of multiple taxa in the park.
 Prior involvements of his include evaluating impacts of recreation on wildlife, using machine learning to improve data pipelines, and acting as a liaison to establish and maintain working relationships between Tribal governments and state/federal entities.
 Michael has a B.A. in Ecology and Evolutionary Biology from the University of Colorado, Boulder and a M.Sc. in Forestry from the University of British Columbia.
 Prior to joining USU he was a Research Scientist at the University of Washington and a Wildlife Ecologist for the Tulalip Tribes of Washington.

-Sharon is a MS Student interested in wildlife ecology, management, and conservation of shorebirds in the Great Salt Lake and Intermountain West.
-Her work has been focused on birds, especially shorebirds in Chile, where she has facilitated biological monitoring, contributed to public policy planning, and implemented measures to reduce the pressing issues that threaten their populations throughout their annual cycles.
-Sharon has a B.A. in Natural Resources Engineering from the University of Chile and is a Coastal Solutions Senior Fellow at the Cornell Lab of Ornithology.
-Before joining USU, she was the coordinator of the Waterbirds, Shorebirds, and Wetlands Program at ROC, engaging scientists, authorities, and communities around bird conservation.
-She participated in the development and drafting of the first Chilean Shorebirds Conservation Action Plan and is a member of the Board of the National Bird Conservation Strategy in Chile.
+Sharon is a M.S. student in Ecology and a Research Assistant at Utah State University, studying shorebird populations across the Intermountain West of the USA and interested in wildlife, management, and conservation.
+Her previous work focused on shorebirds in Chile, where she led biological monitoring and contributed to public policy planning and implementation of measures to address pressing issues that threaten shorebird populations throughout their annual cycles.
+Sharon has a B.S. in Natural Resources Engineering from the University of Chile and is a Coastal Solutions Senior Fellow at the Cornell Lab of Ornithology.
+Before joining USU, she coordinated the Waterbirds and Wetlands Program at ROC, a Chilean NGO, engaging scientists, land managers, and communities around bird conservation.
+Sharon co-led the development and drafting of the first Chilean Shorebirds Conservation Action Plan and is a member of the Board of the National Bird Conservation Strategy in Chile.

 Keep an eye out on the Join Us! page for updates and postings!